 Although I have done some form of mindfulness practice for years, the study jump-started me into beginning a more serious meditation practice.

-Our goal is to make CBRT accessible to all.
-We offer a sliding scale for our programs, please consider the option that best fits your situation:
+Our goal is to make CBRT more accessible.
+We offer a sliding scale ($349 - $749) for our programs, available at checkout.*

 Fair: For those with sufficient financial resources and who can pay fair value ($549)